dlouchansky/php-employee-list/README.md

 The task took me 5 hours and one more hour for refactoring.
 No JavaScript written, because it would take me another 2 hours.

 I've made simple MVC with front controller pattern, nuff said.
+Oh, and UI is in Яussian.